 All new students entering the Psychology undergraduate program should attend an information meeting prior to registration.
 Newly admitted students from CEGEPs should attend the information session in June.
 There will be an identical information session in August for all other students and for any CEGEP students who could not attend the earlier meeting.
 Please check the Psychology Department website for the specific dates.
 Students accepted into a Bachelor of Arts program must attend a different information meeting from the one offered to students in the Faculty of Science.
 (For details, see Faculty of Arts > Undergraduate > Browse Academic Units & Programs > Psychology (PSYC)).
-At this meeting, Paola Carvajal, the Academic Adviser, will explain the requirements of the Department's programs.
+At this meeting, Paola Carvajal, the Academic Advisor, will explain the requirements of the Department's programs.
 Incoming students will have an opportunity to ask questions and receive advice on how to plan their courses.
-After this meeting, students can make appointments for individual advising sessions.

 Entering students can bring a copy of their collegial transcript(s).
-They will also need access to this eCalendar and a preliminary Class Schedule before their individual advising session.
+They should also consult the eCalendar and a preliminary Class Schedule before this advising session.

-Students entering the Psychology program in January are strongly encouraged to visit the Academic Adviser, Paola Carvajal, in early December to clarify their course selections.
+Students entering the Psychology program in January are strongly encouraged to visit the Academic Advisor, Paola Carvajal, in early December to clarify their course selections.